 Making the pesto with cooked split peas as the base instead of herbs is a great way to reap all the protein and health benefits of the split pea.

-While I was really excited for this recipe in partnership with USA Pulses (hey, a split pea recipe that’s not soup!) when the idea came to me and love it for the comfort it brings, the timing is more than unfortunate in what it’s become.
+While I was really excited for this opportunity to use split peas (hey, a split pea recipe that’s not soup!
+Although, this split pea and carrot soup is a favorite when that mood strikes) when the idea came to me and love it for the comfort it brings, the timing is more than unfortunate in what it’s become.

 I’m not sure pesto and carbonara will ever have that same childhood nostalgia for me in the future.
 Grief’s ruined that happy memory and replaced it with this intense sadness that seems to have seeped into my bones right now.